wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/vs-storage-webjobs-getting-started-queues.md

 The **IBinder** interface can also be used with the **Table** and **Blob** attributes.

-## How to read and write blobs and tables while processing a queue message
+##<a id="how-to-read-and-write-blobs-and-tables-while-processing-a-queue-message"></a>How to read and write blobs and tables while processing a queue message

 The **Blob** and **Table** attributes enable you to read and write blobs and tables.
 The samples in this section apply to blobs.
 For code samples that show how to trigger processes when blobs are created or updated, see [How to use Azure blob storage with the WebJobs SDK](/documentation/articles/websites-dotnet-webjobs-sdk-storage-blobs-how-to), and for code samples that read and write tables, see [How to use Azure table storage with the WebJobs SDK](/documentation/articles/websites-dotnet-webjobs-sdk-storage-tables-how-to).